Azure-Samples/real-time-transcription-simple/README.md

 # Real Time Transcription - Simple

-This repository demonstrates how to quickly and easily build a Real Time Transcription running on a web browser.

-The app that you will deploy will look like this:
+This repository contains a web-based Real Time Transcription application using Azure Speech to Text, running on a web browser, that you can deploy in less than 1/2 hour.

+You can then fork the application and modify for your needs.

 <img src="./pics/resp-002.gif" width=800 />

-You will be able to create your first app in less than 1/2 hour.

-You can then modify the application to meet your requirements.

-This post is the number 1 post of a series of posts, demonstrating Azure Speech to Text in real-time, that will be increasingly more complex.
+This post is the number 1 post of a series of posts, demonstrating Azure Speech to Text in real-time, in scenarios that are increasingly more complex.
+This scenario is the simplest of them all: real-time transcription or spoken work in English, using the standard Azure model.

 ## The Technology Used